 Natives, who are born in this place and provide stability and history.
 Commuters who come in for work and services and live somewhere else.
 They are takers, while the settlers choose to live in this place and provide passion and their accomplishments.

 Where you choose to live your life and become your full self is what matters.
 The settlers are the life blood of any location.
 They want to be there.
 They work to make it their own.

 Data shows that loving your home and your community not only boosts longevity, it increases everyday joy and says a lot about who you are.
 Who are you?

 Here’s my story: Native of Suburbia.
 City Settler.
 Country Settler.
 Raised on Long Island with the first malls, carpools, driving everywhere.
 Chose to go to college in a City.
 Grad school in a bigger City.
 Stayed in that biggest City (NYC) for 36 years.

 Following my own advice, I finally figured out who I am and what I uniquely must give to the world.
 I figured out what makes me happy.

-And so, I choose the country.
+And so, I chose the country.
 No, not another country, the country.
 Fields, farms, 15-minute drive to a gas station, food store, a PO Box and no signs of civilization from my front porch.

 You tell your story through your choices.
 It’s never too late to get up and move or define who you are and why you are there with new gusto.
 You are the special sauce that makes you, well, you!